AS 92016 Clarification

 Students should be assessed when they are ready.

-Applied Setting
+Applied setting

-The applied setting provides an authentic environment that allows students to purposely demonstrate movement strategies.
+An applied setting provides an authentic environment that allows students to purposely demonstrate movement strategies.
 For example, this could be a class tournament (including officials, scoring, and evident game rules), a modified game (such as 3-on-3 basketball), an outdoor experience, or an event or festival.

 Collecting evidence